-In the east valley city of Coachella, ‘Coachella Walls’ was launched in April 2014.
+In the east valley City of Coachella, ‘Coachella Walls’ was launched in April 2014.
 The first mural completed, by acclaimed LA artist El Mac, is a moving portrait of a farmworker, on the side of a downtown Pueblo Viejo building.
 Nearby is the ‘Casa de Trabajador’ by Armando Lerma and Carlos Ramirez, founders of Coachella Walls.
 Check out the multiple murals opposite Dateland Park.

-Public Art in La Quinta is as important to the city as the annual Arts Festival.
+Public art in La Quinta is as important to the city as the annual Arts Festival.
 Take a self-guided walking tour, using the public art map, around the Civic Center Campus, City Hall, Library and park.
 Don’t miss the recent 9/11 memorial, ‘Never Forget’ that incorporates steel from the World Trade Center, designed by a local artist and paid for with funds raised by a local Boy Scout.

-Free, guided Public Art walking tours take place from September to May.
 Don’t miss Civic Center Park, home to more than 20 artworks.
 Some are surprising, like the ‘Fisherman’ embedded in the lagoon’s bank, or moving, like the impressively detailed ‘Holocaust Memorial’ by Dee Clements.
 The Palm Springs Art Museum in Palm Desert is also home to the free Faye Sarkowsky Sculpture Garden, open year-round, just off Hwy 111.
 It is a delightful oasis set in four acres, with winding walkways through palm trees, desert plants, water features and rock formations, interspersed with 10 major sculptural works.

 In Rancho Mirage on Hwy 111, the pretty, shaded ‘Cancer Survivors Park’ features tiled benches, a pyramid kiosk, waterfall, a moving artwork comprising life-size sculptures representing cancer survivors and their families.
 It is one of only 22 such parks in the USA.
 Rancho Mirage Public Library features regular exhibitions by local artists and photographers.
-Cool tip: at Sunnylands, artists can enjoy painting in ‘plein air’ when the Gardens are closed to the public.
-Reservations required.

 Palm Springs public art collection features 60 works throughout the city.
 Best known are the much-loved seated statues of Lucille Ball and Sonny Bono in downtown.
 In the Uptown Design District, the water feature, ‘Rainmaker’ by David Morris intrigues and entertains visitors with its tipping waterspouts.
 Whether you’re arriving at Palm Springs International airport, visiting the Convention Center, strolling through a park or downtown, you’ll find artwork nearly everywhere you go.
-Art maps available at the Visitors Center, Chamber of Commerce, City Hall, or here: www.palmspringspublicart.org.
+Art maps available at the Visitors Center, Chamber of Commerce, City Hall, or on their website at www.palmspringspublicart.org.